Ganesh23013987/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/README.md

 ## Output screen shots of proteus  :
+FOR PULSE AT 500
 ![WhatsApp Image 2025-11-02 at 20 01 40_f87cb946](https://github.com/user-attachments/assets/e57ff8f5-bbbb-4c00-8ff9-6281a1a2a02f)

+FOR PULSE AT 700
 ![WhatsApp Image 2025-11-02 at 20 55 07_24b99110](https://github.com/user-attachments/assets/f5c29c91-82c8-4f91-8198-113192c113a6)

+FOR PULSE AT 900
 ![WhatsApp Image 2025-11-02 at 21 03 29_3718faca](https://github.com/user-attachments/assets/c3351716-bf18-4f3f-8e07-c9ba64ad4fb6)